Treatments for excessive sweating are ways to resolve the unwanted condition of uncontrollable sweating during everyday activities.

 Treatment By Sweat Gland Suction Surgery

 This method is indicated for the underarm area only.
-Dr. Dalia Sattler will make one or two small incisions in the area under the arm and inject a solution containing local anaesthesia.
+Dr. Dalia Tobbia will make one or two small incisions in the area under the arm and inject a solution containing local anaesthesia.
 The solution will minimize bleeding which decreases the risk of complications.
 It also removes the need for general anaesthesia and the risks associated with that.

 The sweat glands are suctioned using very small cannulas reducing their numbers to ultimately diminish sweat output.
 Compression is applied for about a week.
 The sweat glands removed cannot regrow and therefore the results are long-lasting.

 The surgery is performed on the deep dermis and subcutaneous layers of the skin.
 Because most patients prefer the greatest reduction in excessive sweating, most patients prefer to remove as many sweat glands as possible.
 Aggressive removal of sweat glands will lead to some scarring, but the location is usually completely hidden from view most of the time.

 Sweat gland removal surgery is minimally invasive.
 It’s also a safe but delicate surgery when performed by an expert.
 Recovery is straightforward.
 Patients can expect some swelling and redness for a few days up to a few weeks.
 For any minor discomfort, cold compresses or ice packs may be applied to reduce the swelling.